aicsx/ax/_posts/2025-05-31-VIM:-copy-to-clipboard-on-wayland.md

 xnoremap <silent> <C-c> :w !wl-copy<CR><CR>
 ```

-> This line add key "Control + C" for copy to clipboard
+This line add key "Control + C" for copy to clipboard

->
-> NOTE: Before you copy the content to the clipboard, you may want to select some specific lines or maybe all of them.
-The command is to be used after line selection in VISUAL mode.
+ NOTE: Before you copy the content to the clipboard, you may want to select some specific lines or maybe all of them.
+The command is to be used after line selection in VISUAL mode

->     xnoremap: mapping will work in visual mode only
+ xnoremap: mapping will work in visual mode only
->     <silent>: mapping which will not be echoed on the command line
+ <silent>: mapping which will not be echoed on the command line
->     <C-c>: desired key combination
+ <C-c>: desired key combination
->     :w !{cmd}: write the range to the stdin of cmd
+ :w !{cmd}: write the range to the stdin of cmd
->     <CR><CR>: two enters are needed otherwise command line waits for another command
+ <CR><CR>: two enters are needed otherwise command line waits for another command

 ```bash
 :wq